 Figure 4.
 Trait changes in foundation species have much stronger effect on species’average fitness than non-foundation species.
 Thus, community consequences of heritable trait variation are more likely to be detected in foundation species and with species that have low effective diversity than species with non-foundation species that have high effective diversity.

-Tables

-Table 1.
-List and definition of terms used in the theory.